Isola Polvese: Mythology and folklore

+Geography and environment

 Landscape

 The north of Polvese Island is covered in oak woodlands, including plants endemic to the Mediterranean such as holm and ash trees.
 In the lower woods, trees like guelder rose, laurel, ilex, and privet can be found.
 The southern area is covered by centuries-old olive trees.
 An extensive reed thicket that runs from the east to the south defines the humid region.
 The walkways and the interior of the island are characterized by rosemary hedges and pomegranates, while ornamental plants and trees are found everywhere over the meadows.
 The island hosts diverse fauna including foxes, martens, hares, and a wide variety of birds, particularly coots, ducks, and herons.